bianjieai/spartan-cosmos/docs/features/evm.md

 ### API-related features

-spartan supports all features of `EVM`.
+Spartan-Cosmos supports all features of `EVM`.
 For the related `API` documentation, you can refer to: [EVM API](https://eth.wiki/json-rpc/API)

 ### Export the `ETH` private key of the account